DaveMielke/NBP/b2g/ui/doc/navigation.rst

 To copy text to the clipboard, press Space+Dot8+c (dots 14).
 If this is done when not within an input area, or when within an input area with no selected text, then all of the text is copied.
-If this is done within an input area with selected text then only that text is copied.
+If this is done within an input area with selected text then just that text is copied.

 To cut text to the clipboard, press Space+Dot8+x (dots 1346).
 This can only be done within an input area.
 If text hasn't been selected then all of the text is cut.
-If text has been selected then only that text is cut.
+If text has been selected then just that text is cut.

 To paste text from the clipboard, press Space+Dot8+v (dots 1236).
 This can only be done within an input area.
 If text hasn't been selected then the pasted text is inserted just to the left of the cursor.
-If text has been selected then the pasted text replaces the selection.
+If text has been selected then the pasted text replaces the selected text.

 Sliders
 -------

-A ``slider`` is a control that intuitively (from a visual perspective) represents an amount (distance, magnitude, etc).
+A ``slider`` is a control that intuitively (from a visual perspective) represents a numeric value (distance, magnitude, etc).
 It's often used, for example, to represent a volume control, the current position within a song, etc.

 Each time the slider is adjusted, a brief message is displayed that announces its new position (as a percentage).
 Unfortunately, due to a